This post may contain affiliate links, which means if you enroll through my link, I’ll receive a small commission at no extra cost to you.

 1. Zion HealthShare (Best Overall)

-• DPC-friendly membership option that lowers costs for people using Direct Primary Care
+- DPC-friendly option that lowers costs for people using Direct Primary Care

-Zion HealthShare has grown rapidly and now has 50,000+ members, largely because of how consistently they take care of members and how quickly they process medical needs.
+Zion HealthShare has grown rapidly because of how consistently they support members during major medical events—and how quickly they process eligible needs.

 Many members report fast processing, clear expectations, and caring support — especially during major medical events.
 Members frequently talk about how relieved they were to get help when they needed it.